Metanavigation:

 • Pear Story

-This is a link to the Pear Story website (http://www.pearstories.org).
-The Pear Story is based on as silent video clip.
+The Pear Story is based on a silent video clip.
 Native speaker consultants are asked to tell the story of the video in their own words.
-The video clip is found in the Pear Story Website.
-Please use Internet Explorer!
+The video clip is found in the Pear Story Website by Dr. Mary S. Erbaugh (www.pearstories.org).

 • Scope Fieldwork Project